 - The University of Texas Medical Branch at Galveston in Galveston, Texas.
 This program requires students to have a bachelor’s degree and a current physical therapy assistant license with two years of experience.
 Also, those enrolled in the program must be able to work 20 hours per week or less while completing coursework.

-If neither of these bridge programs works for you, you don’t have to settle!
-The APTA offers helpful resources for finding programs if you currently have a PTA Associate’s degree.
+The APTA notes that “these programs offer PTAs the opportunity to gain advanced knowledge within…or related to physical therapy…and/or prepare the PTA to apply to a graduate program in physical therapy.”
+The APTA offers helpful resources for finding programs if you currently have a PTA associates degree.
 Once you obtain a bachelor’s degree, it will make pursuing the PT career path much easier.
 Be sure to carefully review all requirements for each program and make sure you’re making the right decision!

 Once you have received the necessary degrees to transition from a PTA to PT, it is important to make sure you take the exam to license you in whichever state you want to work in.
 In case you are unfamiliar, the Federation of State Boards of Physical Therapy administers the NPTE.
 The minimum passing score is 600.
 The location will vary depending on where you are taking the exam.
-For more information about the NPTE or becoming a PT visit APTA’s page about the exam.Browse PTA jobs here!
+For more information about the NPTE or becoming a PT visit APTA’s page about the exam.